M. Cristina Marras

 Night Radio - falling in love with the night speaker

-But I was really keen on telling the story of a young, impressionable girl who spent her sleepless nights listening to a mature man who covered the graveyard shift on the local radio, philosophising about the world with his beautiful, deep voice, which, in the darkness of the little room, evoked incredible worlds and strong feelings in the girl's mind.
+But I was really keen on telling the story: a young, impressionable girl who spent her sleepless nights listening to a mature man who covered the graveyard shift on the local radio, philosophising about the world with his beautiful, deep voice, a voice that in the darkness, evoked incredible worlds and strong feelings in the girl's mind.

-Back then I lived in Melbourne, and I was still trying to find my community of podcasters.
-The only place where I felt at home was while browsing on Soundcloud, and that's where I reached out.
+The year was 2013, I lived in Melbourne, and I was still trying to find my community of podcasters.
+The only place where I felt at home was SoundCloud, which, back then, was a cool boutique platform based in Berlin (oh! how have things changed since!), and that's where I reached out.

-I remember perfectly the euphoria of listening to the voices of the dozens of people who participated, and I must say that when I heard the voices of Bailey Castle and Darren Kleven, I immediately understood that they were perfect for what I had in mind.
+I remember very well the euphoria of listening to the voices of the dozens of people who auditioned, and I must say that when I heard the voices of Bailey Castle and Darren Kleven, I immediately knew that they were perfect for what I had in mind.

-Listening to Night Radio again, I thought that it was too good to stay private.
-Since I now spend half a fortune anyway to have the copyright of the music I use, I replaced the initial music but I left everything else as it was: raw, unpolished (it created using Audacity), naive, and yet, thanks to the fantastic interpretations of Bailey and Darren, it retains its nocturnal magic.
+Listening to Night Radio again lately, I thought that it was too good to stay private, so I replaced the initial music (with something legit) but left everything else as it was: raw, unpolished (I created it using Audacity, go figure!), naive, and yet, thanks to the fantastic interpretations of Bailey and Darren, it retains its nocturnal magic.

 Dedicated to all those who have fallen in love with a voice on the radio.